Balepete inscriptions and hero stones

 Balepete is a sub-locality in the Pete area of old Bengaluru.
-The Pete area is one of the oldest continuously inhabited areas of commerce in Bengaluru and is presently Bengaluru's largest Informal Economic cluster.
-It was roughly constructed in the 16th century, said to be by Kempegowda I, the then chieftain of the Bengaluru area and a vassal of the Karnataka Empire (Vijayanagara Empire).
-The Ranganathaswamy Temple is Balepete, said to be constructed by the Kempegowda Chieftains, houses a Telugu language donatory inscription in the Kannada script.
+The Pete area is one of the oldest continuously inhabited areas of commerce in Bengaluru and is presently Bengaluru's largest informal economic cluster.
+It was roughly constructed in the 16th century, allegedly by Kempegowda I, the then-chieftain of the Bengaluru area and a vassal of the Karnataka Empire (Vijayanagara Empire).
+The Ranganathaswamy Temple is Balepete, said to be constructed by the Kempegowda Chieftains, this temple houses a Telugu language donatory inscription in the Kannada script.

 History

-It is a Telugu-language donatory inscription in the Kannada script, dated to Thursday,17-Feb-1628CE, as mentioned in the inscription as "śakavarṣaṃbulu 1549agu yaḍi prabhava saṃvvatsara maga su 13," issued during the reign of Vira Pratapa Ramadeva Maharaya of the Karnataka Empire when Kemppanachaya Gowna's grandson, Kempe Gowna's son, Immadi KempeGowna was ruling Yelahanka Naadu.
+The Telugu-language donatory inscription in the Kannada script is dated Thursday, 17 February 1628, which is mentioned in the inscription as "śakavarṣaṃbulu 1549agu yaḍi prabhava saṃvvatsara maga su 13".
+It was issued during the reign of Vira Pratapa Ramadeva Maharaya of the Karnataka Empire when Kemppanachaya Gowna's grandson, Kempe Gowna's son, Immadi KempeGowna was ruling Yelahanka Naadu.
 Yelahanka naadu was an administrative unit (naadu) ruled by the Kempegowda chieftains.
 Yelahanka Naadu was part of Kelekunda-300, which was in turn part of the bigger administrative unit Gangavaadi-96000.

-The inscription records the donation to Bengaluru's Mutyalapete Ranganathaswamy temple for various pooja activities by Ayyavali, Ubhaya(nanadeshi), Salamula, and other trader communities.
-This inscription records that trader communities from Penugonda, Benguluru, Guluru, Chikkanayanipalli (Chikkanayakanahalli), Ballapuram (Chikkaballapura), Taataparti (Tadipatri), Chandragiri, Kolala (Kolar), Kotakota (Hoskote), Kaveripatna, Rayakota, Srirangapatna, Narasipura (T Narsipura), Beluru, Heburu (Hebbur), Nagamangala, Yikkeri (Ikkeri), Basti (possibly Palli) requested and received permission from Immadi Kempegowda to make a donation for Neivedya, seasonal pujas, etc.
+The inscription records the donation to Bengaluru's Mutyalapete Ranganathaswamy temple for various pooja activities by Ayyavali, Ubhaya (nanadeshi), Salamula, and other trader communities.
+This inscription, further, records that trader communities from Penugonda, Benguluru, Guluru, Chikkanayanipalli (Chikkanayakanahalli), Ballapuram (Chikkaballapura), Taataparti (Tadipatri), Chandragiri, Kolala (Kolar), Kotakota (Hoskote), Kaveripatna, Rayakota, Srirangapatna, Narasipura (T Narsipura), Beluru, Heburu (Hebbur), Nagamangala, Yikkeri (Ikkeri), Basti (possibly Palli) requested and received permission from Immadi Kempegowda to make a donation for Neivedya, seasonal pujas, etc.

-Gowna, as mentioned in the inscription, is same as Gowda and referred to the position of a village head in ancient times.
-The inscription is significant as it mentions the name Bengaluru verbatim in Kannada and its mention of genealogy of Immadi Kempegowda.
+Gowna, as mentioned in the inscription, is the same as Gowda and referred to the position of a village head in ancient times.
+The inscription is significant as it mentions the name Bengaluru verbatim in Kannada and its mention of the genealogy of Immadi Kempegowda.
 The inscription was first documented in Epigraphia Carnatica Volume 9.